Worried about a friend or relative's drinking?

 If you are concerned about the drinking habits of your friend or family member, the chances are they are too, but may not want to talk about it.
 This can make it very difficult to start the conversation about their problem with alcohol.

-The classic signs of alcoholism are: denial about the seriousness of the problem, increased tolerance to alcohol which enables the person to drink more before they feel drunk, and suffering from withdrawal if they don't drink regularly (for example shaking, feeling weak or sweating excessively).
+The classic signs of alcoholism are: denial about the seriousness of the problem, increased tolerance to alcohol which enables the person to drink more before they feel 'drunk', and suffering from withdrawal symptoms if they don't drink regularly (for example shaking, feeling weak or sweating excessively).

 Like any disease, addictions need to be treated.
 Try and discuss your concerns with your loved one.
 They may be using alcohol as a coping mechanism for an underlying mental health condition, such as depression or stress.

 To approach the topic in conversation, it’s important that you are understanding and supportive.
 The following steps may help you to raise the topic sensitively:

 - Bring up your concerns in person and in private